timosalm/tap-sales-workshop/README.md

 - A TAP 1.3 environment with OOTB Testing/Scanning Supply Chain installed

 ## Workshop installation
-Download the Tanzu CLI for Linux to the root of this sub-directory.
+Download the Tanzu CLI for Linux, `Tanzu App Accelerator Extension for Visual Studio Code`, and the `Tanzu Developer Tools for Visual Studio Code` to the root of the workshop sub-directory.
 Create a public project called **tap-workshop** in your registry instance.

 There is a Dockerfile in the `workshop` directory of this repo.
 From that directory, build a Docker image and push it to the project you created: